Jay-Idrees/Microsoft-Azure-Design-Technologies-for-Cloud-Configuration/readme.md

 - Geo-restore and geo-replicated backups are slow - higher RTO and RPO 12/1hr
 - Auto-failover and manual database failover has much lower RTO RPO as less as 5 s or RPO
 - You can test failover by first creating a geo replica of a database, then making entries into the primary and then executing the failover from the secondary-geo db that you previously created.
+- **Manual failover**
 - `SQL databases > primary db > primary db server || geo-replication`
     - Here where you see the secondary db in the different region, the one which is readable, right click and select `forced failover`
     - Also remember to add an IP address policy in the firewall settings of the secondary database if you want to connect to it via the SQL database server manager
     - This will update the current version of the secondary database with the changes from the latest version of the primary database
+- **Automated failover**
+    - `SQL databases > primary database > primary database server || geo-replication`
+    - Stop the replication by the secondary database and then delete the secondary database (not the server) from the SQL databases list
+    - Then from the primary database through the SQL database manager - create a new table in the parimary database
+    - Then go to the server page for the `primary SQL database || failover groups > add group`
+        - choose the replicate server
+        - read/write policy as is
+        - Once the group is created and you go to its
+        - One change is that instead of using the server weblink, now you are using the read-write link from the failover group